What Is It?

 Facts to Know

-About 5 to 8 percent of women develop recurrent vulvovaginal candidiasis (RVVC), defined as four or more symptomatic vaginal yeast infections in a 12-month period.
+- A small percentage of women (less than 5 percent) develop recurrent vulvovaginal candidiasis (RVVC), defined as four or more symptomatic vaginal yeast infections in a 12-month period.
 Most women with RVVC have no underlying medical illness that would predispose them to recurrent candida infections.

 Questions to Ask